yofayofa/stds/README.md

-# Spot the difference in saizeriya
+# Spot the difference at saizeriya

 ## Download images